 During the surveillance audit you must demonstrate continual improvement.
 This is a fundamental requirement of all ISO standards and something NQA is a keen ambassador of.

 What Happens If Your Business Changes During This Time?

 Don’t worry – we are used to organizations of all shapes and sizes changing on a regular basis including additional locations and activities, increase or decrease in head count.
 We can provide you with all of the options to change and adapt your scope / standards / management system to suit your business requirements – we just need you to be honest with us and let us know If anything changes as soon as possible.

-Our collaborative partnership approach to certification is designed to enable your certification programme to suit your business requirements – not the other way around!
+Our collaborative partnership approach to certification is designed to enable your certification program to suit your business requirements – not the other way around!

-If you have any questions about the certification process, we'll be happy to explain.
+If you have any questions about the certification process, call us at 00923102418543 or fill out our brief contact form, and we'll be happy to explain the process further.

 Guide to Transferring Certification